2023 Solar Incentives Guide for Union City, NJ - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

 The term "solar incentives" covers a wide range of financial incentives designed to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-Solar incentives may include cash back, upfront discounts or monthly credits towards your utility bill.
-Some incentives are offered by the federal government, some by the state of New Jersey and some by your utility company, county or municipality.
+You may qualify for several types of incentives, such as discounts, cash back or credit towards your monthly utility bill, depending on your situation.
+Certain incentives come from your specific utility company, county or municipality, some from the New Jersey government and others from the federal government.
 You might qualify for any of the following types of solar incentives:

 Federal Solar Incentives

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now called the Clean Energy Credit.
-The Clean Energy Credit lasts until 2035.
-Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit; this amount will be decreased slightly on a yearly basis until the current program ends.
-The expansion to the program also makes credits for energy storage systems even easier to claim, starting in 2023.
+In August 2022, the Inflation Reduction Act made revisions to the ITC, now dubbed the Clean Energy Credit.
+The Clean Energy Credit re-raises the credit up to 30% for solar installations undertaken between January 1, 2022 and December 31, 2032.
+After this, the credit percentage will be reduced slightly each year until the program expires in 2035.
+The expansion also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Union City solar panel company can answer any questions you have and explain how the new Clean Energy Credit will apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Union City solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives